pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

   double | large real number
   char | character

-The code for the above function is –
+The code for the above function is:
 ```c
     char getGradeLetter(int mark){
             if( mark >= 90 && mark <= 100)